FelixKratz/SketchyVim/README.md

 how you want to process this information.
 I have a small popup in my SketchyBar which shows me the commandline output on demand for example.

+(!): Accessible means, that the input field needs to conform to the accessibility
+     standards for text input fields, else there is nothing we can do.

 ## Installation
 You can install this using brew from my tap:
 ```bash